seon9cho/seon9cho/Projects.md

     </tr>
     <tr>
       <td><a href="#">Proximal Policy Optimization</a></td>
-      <td>Implementation of the Proximal Policy Optimization model as described from this paper.
-The model is trained to learn and play this game.</td>
+      <td>Implementation of the Proximal Policy Optimization model as described in <a href="https://arxiv.org/abs/1707.06347">this paper</a>.
+The model is trained to learn <a href="https://www.gymlibrary.dev/environments/classic_control/cart_pole/">CartPole from the gym library</a>, a classical control problem.</td>
     </tr>
     <tr>
       <td><a href="#">Generative Adversarial Networks</a></td>
-      <td>Implementation of the Generative Adversarial Networks as described from this paper.
-The model is trained on celeb data to generate faces. </td>
+      <td>Implementation of the Generative Adversarial Networks as described from <a href="https://arxiv.org/abs/1406.2661">this paper</a>.
+The generative and discrimative models are trained on CelebA data, after which the generative model is used to generate new faces.</td>
     </tr>
     <tr>
       <td><a href="#">Transformer</a></td>